 | Contractor Liens | Excluded if unrecorded at policy date | $2,000-$50,000+ | State-specific deadlines |

-The key distinction: liens that are routinely recorded immediately (mortgages, tax liens) get covered.
-Liens that have delayed filing windows (mechanic's liens, including dumpster services) often fall into coverage gaps.
+Liens that get recorded immediately (mortgages, tax liens) are covered.
+Liens with delayed filing windows (mechanic's liens, dumpster services) often aren't.

 No. Many people believe foreclosure sales clear all debts, but this is a misconception.
 Mechanic's liens filed before foreclosure may survive the sale depending on their priority and state law.
 Lien priority is typically established by recording date, so a dumpster lien recorded before the mortgage lender's foreclosure filing could have senior priority and survive the sale.